microchip-pic-avr-examples/avr64dd32-room-temp-sensor-mplab-mcc/README.md

 In `TEMP_WAIT`, the sensor is polled to see if new results are ready.
 If they are not ready, the state machine remains in `TEMP_WAIT`.
 If results are ready, and no error occurs during data transfer, then the state machine transitions to `TEMP_RESULTS`.
 If an error occurs during result reading, then the state machine is moved to the `TEMP_ERROR` state.

 In `TEMP_RESULTS`, the data received from the sensor is processed to get a temperature value.
 This step is the slowest state, as the calculation function is an iterative function with floating point operations and square roots.
+Additionally, results are printed here.

 In `TEMP_ERROR`, nothing will occur.
 If a program enters this state, a reset of the microcontroller is required.
 Depending on what triggered this state, a power cycle of the sensor may also be required.
 This state is usually triggered by an I<sup>2</sup>C communication failure.